Office of Labor-Management Standards (OLMS)

 A Guide for New Union Officers

 This guide includes general information regarding LMRDA requirements that apply to unions and union officers and offers suggestions on how to comply with these requirements.
 Although this guide is designed primarily for newly elected presidents and financial officers, it should be helpful to all new officers.
-Additional information about the LMRDA is available from the OLMS field offices.
+Additional information about the LMRDA is available from the OLMS field offices listed on page 4.

 - The LMRDA requires unions to file financial reports annually with OLMS.
 Unions with annual receipts of $250,000 or more (and those under trusteeship) must file Form LM-2.
 Unions with annual receipts less than $250,000 may file the shorter Form LM-3, and unions with annual receipts less than $10,000 may file Form LM-4.
 Annual financial reports must be signed by the president and treasurer or corresponding principal officers and are due within 90 days after the end of your union's fiscal year.
-Unions can now complete the Form LM-2, LM-3, or LM-4 quickly and easily by using the new web-based Electronic Forms System (EFS), which is available at www.olms.dol.gov.
+Unions must file electronically via the OLMS Electronic Forms System (EFS) available at www.olms.dol.gov.

 - Unions must make annual financial reports available to their members and permit members to examine supporting records for just cause.